cds-snc/forms-terraform/README.md

 ### If using Colima

-- Docker: `brew install docker docker-compose docker-credential-manager`
+- Docker: `brew install docker docker-compose docker-credential-helper`

 Modify the docker config file to use mac os keychain as `credStore`